Phone Etiquette 101: Essential Rules, Dos, Don’ts, and Tips

 There are certain things and aspects of the professional phone call that will be well-received by a recipient if you do and implement them into your call routine.

 With our essential dos, you’ll get to know how to sound professional so the recipient is happy with the service he gets.
+Keep that in mind that phone etiquette is all about optimizing for what you should do and what you should omit to provide the best-quality calls.

 Be sensitive to the tone of your voice